 All you need to do shut down the device, remove the battery if possible and use something small, such as a toothpick, to ‘lever up’ the little tab inside the USB port on your Android phone and tablet.
 Do so very carefully and gently then reinsert your battery and plug it in again.
 Nine times out of 10 this is all that is required.

 2. Remove blockage from charging slot:-

-most of the people keep their phone it in the their pocket of jeans and sometimes it’s the dust or blockage that came from your pocket and blocked the charging slot.
+Most of the people keep their phone in their pocket of jeans and sometimes it’s the dust or blockage that came from your pocket and blocked the charging slot.